 There just isn’t any way around it.
-No matter how you earn, invest, slice, dice and spend your money, one financial fundamental will hold true: you have to track your finances to achieve and maintain financial success.
+No matter how you earn, invest, slice, dice and spend your money, one financial fundamental will hold true: you have to do personal bookkeeping to achieve and maintain financial success.
 PERIOD.
 It’s the plain and simple truth—no exceptions.
 Don’t cry….yet.

 Don’t freak out yet.
 You can likely outsource the tedious part, and then hire a psychic to interpret the results.
 See…easy.

 What Kind of Information Do We Get From Personal Bookkeeping?